We're relaunching our mentoring programme, with opportunities for young professionals!

 The relaunched mentoring programme is going to be more inclusive and diverse.
 We’re going to maintain the requirement that mentors should be Senior and Master Practitioners, but at the same time, we’re inviting all EMCC UK members who want to explore being a mentor to get in touch and talk to us about joining the programme, even if you’re not yet a practitioner at the required level.

-We’re keen to involve young professionals, and colleagues who have diverse backgrounds and expertise, so please get in tocuh with Jessica Shields, who manages the programme, if you’d like to explore the options.
+We’re keen to involve young professionals, and colleagues who have diverse backgrounds and expertise, so please get in touch with Jessica Shields, who manages the programme, if you’d like to explore the options.

 The programme has always encouraged two-way learning, which makes it highly rewarding for mentors.
 Julie Allen says: ‘The goals, experiences and questions of my mentees, and their differing backgrounds, specialisms and approaches, also provide rich learning for me.
 The mentoring process becomes an incredibly fun and rewarding journey of mutual learning and growth, for all involved.’

-More details about the revitalised mentoring programme will be available in February.
+More details about the revitalised mentoring programme will be available soon.